Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 #### Accept End User License Agreement (EULA) from command line

-Some packs come with licenses and by default `cpackget` will prompt the user acceptance of this license agreement.
+Some packs come with licenses.
+By default, `cpackget` will prompt the user acceptance of this license agreement.
 For automated installation of software packs, this user prompting can be suppressed with the command line flag `--agree-embedded-license`:

 ```bash
 cpackget add -f list-of-packs.txt --agree-embedded-license
 ```

-In some cases the user might want to only extract the license agreement of the software pack.
+In some cases, the user might want to only extract the license agreement of the software pack.
 This is supported with the command line flag `--extract-embedded-license`:

 ```bash
 cpackget add --extract-embedded-license Vendor.PackName
 ```

-The extracted license file will be placed next to the pack's.
-For example if Vendor.PackName.x.y.z had a license file named `LICENSE.txt`, cpackget would extract it to `.Download/Vendor.PackName.x.y.z.LICENSE.txt`.
+The extracted license file will be placed next to the pack.
+For example, if Vendor.PackName.x.y.z had a license file named `LICENSE.txt`, cpackget would extract it to `.Download/Vendor.PackName.x.y.z.LICENSE.txt`.

 #### Work behind a proxy

-In some cases `cpackget` seems to be unable to download software packs, for example when used behind a corporate firewall.
+Sometimes, `cpackget` seems to be unable to download software packs, for example when used behind a corporate firewall.
 Typically this is indicated by error messages such as:

 <!-- markdownlint-capture -->
 <!-- markdownlint-disable MD013 -->